Data Plane

 DP-016Feature store shall support structured ML features for VLA and classificationDP-011v3

-DP-017Event log shall be append-only Parquet in MinIO landing/ for agent traces and ROS bag metadatav1
+DP-017Event log shall be append-only Parquet in the landing/ bucket for agent traces and ROS bag metadatav1

 DP-018World model snapshots shall capture point-in-time environment stateDP-010v2